abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-algorithms-in-ml.md

 Ensemble Methods are great way to improve the model performance.
 These techniques combine results from multiple models in order to achieve this.
 There are two types of ensemble Methods i.e. **Bagging and Boosting**.

-1. Bagging - These methods use models running parallely and combine results to give more credibility to the results. **RandomForest** is a very common example of Bagging Method.
+1. Bagging - These methods use models that run independent of each other and combine outcomes to give more credibility to the results.
+These are known to be parallel methods. **RandomForest** is a very common example of Bagging Method.

 2. Boosting - These methods are sequential in nature and use errors from previous model as a way of improving next model.